 Have your kids find something outside of the car.
 Everyone says something they know about that item.
 An example would be pointing out a lighthouse.
 This game is a great way to teach your kids information about all sorts of things.

 Bring several books and go for it.
 The sky’s the limit on this one.
 You can also bring audio books.
 Download them before your trip to save on data.

 For every yellow car you see (buses not included), the first person to yell, “Skittle” gets the point.
 If you see a police car, yell, “Busted!”
 Everyone other than the person who yelled “busted” first loses their points.

 Using these road trip games for kids should keep your little ones busy for hours!
-Be sure to leave a comment listing games your family plays while traveling in the car with other Twin Cities Club families.
+Be sure to leave a comment below to share some games your family plays while traveling in the car with other Twin Cities Club families.